Herbal Support for Dogs

 Oregano

+You are basically running a small apothecary.
 Most of these thrive beautifully in Florida conditions and fit right into a food forest or herb spiral.
 When medicine grows outside your door, it changes how you think about health.
+It becomes proactive instead of reactive.

 When Herbs Are Not Enough